kode4food/ale/docstring/begin.md

 usage: "(begin form*)"
 ---

-Will evaluate each form in turn, returning the final evaluation as its result.
+Evaluate each form in turn, returning the final evaluation as its result.

 #### An Example